HealthyMinds App

 Positive self-talk helps you calm down and control stress.

 Positive: "I'll do the best I can.”
 "I can handle things if I take one step at a time.”
-"I know how to deal with this; I've done it before." - How do I talk about mental health?
+"I know how to deal with this; I've done it before."

 If you’re worried about what people might think or do if you tell them that you’re struggling, it might be helpful to consider speaking to someone who is trustworthy, but who has a bit more distance from your life than a friend or parent.
 Aunts, uncles, guidance counsellors, and teachers can be good candidates.